 Correct:

-- The player missed the coach’s cues.
+The player missed the coach’s cues during the match.

 Correct: